 All daughters will be carriers

 Codominant inheritance: In codominant inheritance, two different alleles of a gene are expressed, and each version makes a slightly different protein.
-For example both maternal and paternal alleles of the HLA gene are expressed in each nucleated cell.
-Other examples are alpha 1 antitrypsin deficiency and ABO blood group antigens.
+For example, both maternal and paternal alleles of the HLA gene are expressed in each nucleated cell.
+Other examples include alpha 1 antitrypsin deficiency and ABO blood group antigens.

-Mitochondrial or maternal inheritance: Mitochondrial DNA is inherited only from the maternal side to all children.
-Mutations will affect the electron transport chain and ATP production, and organs such as muscle, liver, brain, heart and kidneys that depend on a constant ATP supply are affected the most.
-Conditions resulting from mutations in mitochondrial DNA can appear in every generation of a family and can affect both males and females, but fathers do not pass these disorders to their daughters or sons.
-Examples are mitochondrial myopathies, MELAS, Leber hereditary optic neuropathy etc.
+Mitochondrial or maternal inheritance: Mitochondrial DNA is inherited only from the mother to all children.
+Mutations affect the electron transport chain and ATP production, so organs that depend on a constant ATP supply (muscle, liver, brain, heart, and kidneys) are affected the most.
+Conditions caused by mitochondrial DNA mutations can appear in every generation and can affect both males and females, but fathers do not pass these disorders to their daughters or sons.
+Examples include mitochondrial myopathies, MELAS, and Leber hereditary optic neuropathy.

 Heteroplasmy: The presence of two or more mitochondrial DNA variants in the mitochondria of an individual.
 This may lead to phenotypic differences in individuals affected by the same mitochondrial diseases